MrOtherGuy/fx-autoconfig/readme.md

 If `window` key exists then the notification will be shown in that window.
 Otherwise it is shown in the last active window.

 If `tab` key exists then the notification will be shown in that tab only.
 Otherwise the notification is global to the window.

+If `disableClickJackingProtection` is `false` (default), then Firefox will not respond to button click shortly after the notification is created or shortly after the window becomes focused - effectively the button can't be clicked in non-focused windows.

 See more about `buttons` and `callback` keys at [notificationbox.js](https://searchfox.org/mozilla-central/rev/3f782c2587124923a37c750b88c5a40108077057/toolkit/content/widgets/notificationbox.js#113)